CSCfi/korp-backend/korppluginlib/README.md

 ### Configuring individual plugins

-Values for the configuration variables of individual plugin modules or subpackages can be specified in two places:
+Values for the configuration variables of individual plugin modules or subpackages can be specified in three places:

-- An item in the list `PLUGINS` in the Korp `config` module can be a pair `(`_plugin\_name_`,` _config_`)`, where _config_ may be either a dictionary- or namespace-like object containing configuration variables.
+1. An item in the list `PLUGINS` in the Korp `config` module can be a pair `(`_plugin\_name_`,` _config_`)`, where _config_ may be either a dictionary- or namespace-like object containing configuration variables.

+2. Korp’s `config.py` can contain a definition of the variable `PLUGIN_CONFIG_`_PLUGINNAME_ (where _PLUGINNAME_ is the name of the plugin in upper case), whose value may be either a dictionary- or namespace-like object with configration variables.

-- If the plugin is a subpackage (and not a single module), it can use separate configuration module named `config` within the package, consisting of configuration variables.
+3. If the plugin is a subpackage (and not a single module), it can use separate configuration module named `config` within the package, consisting of configuration variables.

-The values specified in the `PLUGINS` list override those in a possible `config` module.
+The value for a configuration variable is taken from the first of the above in which it is set.

 To get values from these sources, the plugin module needs to call `korppluginlib.get_plugin_config` with default values of configuration